Michael J. O’Connor, Executive Director

 Johnson’s civic responsibilities are also numerous.
 He has sat on the Planning and Zoning Commissions of both Wilton and Old Lyme for 35 years and served as Chair of OPSAIL CT.
 He is a founding board member for the National Coast Guard Museum Association, Vice President of the Coast Guard Foundation, and past Vice Chair for the New London Port Authority.
 He was also the founding Chairman of the CT Maritime Coalition.

-Johnson was appointed to the Connecticut Port Authority Board of Directors by Governor Dannel P. Malloy, and serves as Co-Chair of the Human Resources Committee.
+Johnson was appointed to the Connecticut Port Authority Board of Directors by Governor Dannel P. Malloy, and serves as Chair of Human Resources Committee.
 He also sits on the Port Authority’s Finance Committee.

 David Kooris has nearly twenty years of experience in urban and regional planning, economic development, sustainability, resilience, and urban design in the public, private and civic sectors.
 He is currently Executive Director of the Connecticut Municipal Redevelopment Authority.
 Launched by Governor Lamont in 2024, the Municipal Redevelopment Authority supports towns and cities with technical capacity and financial resources to realize their local vision for increased housing development in their downtowns and near their train and bus rapid transit stations.